Documentation

 -v tbf-registry:/var/lib/tabbify-registry \

-Where things stand: Zot supervision, mesh join, the streaming /v2 proxy, JWT auth, per-tenant namespaces, and both storage modes are live on AWS and verified end-to-end over the mesh.
+Where things stand: Zot supervision, mesh join, the streaming /v2 proxy, token auth, per-tenant namespaces, the registry.tabbify.io edge, and both storage modes are live on AWS and verified end-to-end over the mesh.
 Leave REGISTRY_AUTH_URL unset for anonymous dev mode — no token, no namespace enforcement, local only.
 The catalog endpoint and ACLs beyond per-tenant are Phase 2; signed images and garbage collection are Phase 3.

 See also The Node API, The deploy pipeline, and the CLI reference.